sequoiahq/sequoia/README.md

 ## License
 This project is licensed under the MIT License.
 See the [LICENSE](LICENSE) file for details.

-## Acknowledgments
-Special thanks to all contributors and the open-source community for their support and inspiration.

 ---

 **Note**: This toolkit is intended for educational and research purposes only.
 You are on your own with the usage of this tool.